iflytek/community/README.md

 ## Membership
 We encourage all contributors to become members.
 Learn more about requirements and responsibilities of membership in our [Community Membership doc](./community-membership.md).

-If you have made contributions that meet the requirements of becoming Iflytek AI Community Engineering member, [simply file an issue](https://github.com/xfyun/community/issues/new) to apply.
+If you have made contributions that meet the requirements of becoming Iflytek OpenSource  member, [simply file an issue](https://github.com/iflytek/community/issues/new) to apply.